opencaesar/oml-vision-docs/docs/intro.md

 Look in the [build.gradle](https://github.com/pogi7/kepler16b-example/blob/main/build.gradle) file for a list of commands
 :::

-6. Click `Run owlLoad` (This will load data into the in-memory database)
+6. Click `Run owlLoad` (This will load data into the in-memory RDF triplestore)

 :::tip Command Line Interface